-Admission to teacher education preparation program and senior class status
+Admission to teacher education preparation program and senior class status Semester Offered: Spring

-EDUC 450: Teaching in the Secondary School
+EDUC 450: Teaching Methods

-A study of the teacher's role, teaching techniques, classroom management and evaluation of learning experiences in the secondary school as these affect all students, including those with special needs and minorities.
+A study of the teacher's role, teaching techniques, classroom management, and evaluation of learning experiences in schools as these affect all students, including those with special needs.
 This course also addresses reading in the content area.
 Includes field experience.
 Included in this course are content area reading strategies for secondary students and 6 hours of Dyslexia training as required by Texas Administrative Code (TAC).
-(TAC RULE §228.35 (4) Credits: 3
+(TAC RULE §228.35 (4)

-Prerequisites: Admission to student teaching Semester Offered: Fall
+Admission to student teaching Semester Offered: Fall